Programmable Hamiltonian engineering with quadratic quantum Fourier transform: Model and method

 \right]. \ee

-The number of local gate operations constituting $\Omega^{[q]}$ is $2^{n-1}+2^{q} -1 $.
-The total number of local gate operations for the whole 1D QQFT is then \be D = \sum_{q=0}^{n-1} \left[ 2^{n-1}+2^{q} -1 \right] = \left(2^{n-1}-1\right) n + 2^n -1. \ee The sequential unitary operations, which contain the sequential swap operations ${\cal S}^{[jj']}$ and the local unitaries $A^{[q]}$, are then realized by a Hamiltonian sequence $\hat{H}_{\rm p}^{[s=1,2,\ldots D]}$ with depth $D$.
-One explicit example can be found in Fig.~\ref{fig:QQFT}.
-The code producing the Hamiltonian sequence is available upon request.
+The number of local gate operations constituting $\Omega^{[q]}$ is $2^{l-1}+2^{q} -1 $.
+The total number of local gate operations for the whole 1D QQFT is then \be D = \sum_{q=0}^{l-1} \left[ 2^{l-1}+2^{q} -1 \right] = \left(2^{l-1}-1\right) l + 2^l -1, \ee which is equivalent to Eq.~\eqref{eq:expDD}.
+The sequential unitary operations, which contain the sequential swap operations ${\cal S}^{[jj']}$ and the local unitaries $A^{[q]}$, are then realized by a Hamiltonian sequence $\hat{H}_{\rm p}^{[s=1,2,\ldots D]}$ with depth $D$.
+One explicit example with $L= 4$ can be found in Fig.~\ref{fig:QQFT}.
+In this case, the Hamiltonian sequence ($\hat{H}_p^{s}$) for realizing the QQFT has a depth $D = 5$, with \be